Exatron Stringy Floppy: Technical information and limitations

-There is no single catalog of files; to load a specific file the drive searches the entire tape, briefly stopping to read the header of each found file.
-The tape loop only moves in one direction, so a file that starts behind the current location cannot be read until the drive searches the entire loop for it.
-The device is capable of reading and writing random access data files (unlike a datacassette).
-If a record being sought has been overshot, the drive advances the tape until it loops around to the beginning and continues seeking from there.
+Like all data cassette formats of the era, there is no digital single catalog of files.
+To load a specific file, the drive must scan the tape loop, briefly stopping to read the header of each file.
+Since the tape loop only moves in one direction, a file that starts behind the current location cannot be read until the read head moves over that spot on the tape.
+One complete cycle through a 16kB wafer takes 55 to 65 seconds, depending on the number of files it contains.